-This three-week, remote-learning program is offered twice a year (summer and winter) and includes 54.5 hours of synchronous learning plus 45 hours of asynchronous work.
-The program is open to students of all English levels who want an intensive learning experience in a short-time frame.
+This four-week, remote-learning program is offered twice a year (summer and winter) and includes 79.2 hours of synchronous learning plus 64-70 hours of asynchronous work.* The program is open to students of all English levels who want an intensive learning experience in a short-time frame. *1 hour = 50 minutes

 - Highly qualified and experienced teachers